brumar/onionizer/README.md

 ## 🕰️ Support For Async Functions

-If you want to write decorators that are compatible with both sync and async functions, you will end up doing something like that:
+If you want to write decorators that are compatible with both sync and async functions, *without onionizer* you would end up doing something like that:

 ```python
 import asyncio